MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/entity-operations-update-delete.md

 ## Basic update

-Each of the examples below uses the <xref:Microsoft.Xrm.Sdk.IOrganizationService>.<xref:Microsoft.Xrm.Sdk.IOrganizationService.Update*> method to set attribute values for an entity that was previously retrieved.
+Both of the examples below uses the <xref:Microsoft.Xrm.Sdk.IOrganizationService>.<xref:Microsoft.Xrm.Sdk.IOrganizationService.Update*> method to set attribute values for an entity that was previously retrieved.

 Use the <xref:Microsoft.Xrm.Sdk.Entity>.<xref:Microsoft.Xrm.Sdk.Entity.Id> property to transfer the unique identifier value of the retrieved entity to the entity instance used to perform the update operation.